smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 The default tip cap is configurable per-chain but can be specified for all chains using `EVM_GAS_TIP_CAP_DEFAULT`.
 The fee cap is derived from `ETH_MAX_GAS_PRICE_WEI`.

-When using the FixedPriceEstimator, the default gas tip will be used for all transactions.
+When using the `FixedPriceEstimator`, the default gas tip will be used for all transactions.

-When using the BlockHistoryEstimator, Chainlink nodes calculate the tip cap based on transactions already included in the same way that they calculate gas price in legacy mode.
+When using the `BlockHistoryEstimator`, Chainlink nodes calculate the tip cap based on transactions already included in the same way that they calculate gas price in legacy mode.

-Enabling EIP1559 mode might lead to marginally faster transaction inclusion and make the node more responsive to sharp rises/falls in gas price, keeping response times more consistent.
+Enabling EIP-1559 mode might lead to marginally faster transaction inclusion and make the node more responsive to sharp rises/falls in gas price, keeping response times more consistent.

 In addition, `ethcall` tasks now accept `gasTipCap` and `gasFeeCap` parameters in addition to `gasPrice`.
 This is required for Keeper jobs, i.e.: